mingming81/PBRE/README.md

 		- execute cel "Check" to load "{xxx}_not_signigicant_F.npy" and check the accuracy on test(unseen) dataset or train(seen) dataset.

-2. RxNCMto extract rules for iris, Wisconsin breast cancer, sonar, German credit, ionosphere, hear disease datasets contains the following the files:
+2. RxNCM extracts rules for iris, Wisconsin breast cancer, sonar, German credit, ionosphere, hear disease datasets as shown in the following the file:
 	{xxx}/rule_generation_{xxx}_rxncm_.py: extract rules using RxNCM and calculate the predefined metric values

-3. PBRE to extract rules for light service simulated by the DQN: (the correspondance between the verions in this folder and the light experiments in the paper: 2_v9 -> DQN_v1, 2_v7-> DQN_v2, lstm->DQN_v3)
+3. PBRE extracts rules for light service simulated by the DQN:

 	v3/light_service_structure_{xxx}.py: train the DQNs

-	light_services/generate_testing_dataSet_{xxx}.py: generate training or testing dataset
+	light_services/generate_testing_dataSet_{xxx}.py: generate seen or unseen dataset

 	light_services/rule_generation_{xxx}.py: generate rules for seen dataset.
 Since the number of input states for each DQN is small, there is no need to refine 		rules. (including: light_services/sample_enumerate_abstraction_pedagogical_ing_{xxx}.py and light_services/tree_ing_{xxx}.py)

 	evaluate rules: